aws-samples/istio-on-eks/modules/04-security/opa-external-authorization/README.md

 ### Create mutations to inject OPA external authorizer sidecar

-Once Gatekeeper is up and running add the `Assign` rules to inject the OPA server container as a sidecar in the selected workload pods that you want to protect using external OPA based access control policies.
+Add the `Assign` rules to inject the OPA server container as a sidecar in the selected workload pods that you want to protect using external OPA based access control policies.

 The file [`opa-ext-authz-sidecar-assign.yaml`](/modules/04-security/request-authn-authz/opa-external-authorization/opa-ext-authz-sidecar-assign.yaml) contains the `Assign` rules.